kjkoster/despi-m02-rust/readme.md

 If you take a moment to study how current would flow through the LED, you can see that `LED4` is connected as active-low.
 In our programs, we should start with the LED on, to shorten the apparent boot time.
-If you start with the LED pin as hugh, the LED is off for two seconds after booting the device.
-You may be left wondering if the device had been flashed properly and two seconds can suddenly be a long time to wait.
+If you start with the LED pin set high, the LED is off for two seconds after booting the device.
+You may be left wondering if the device had been flashed properly.
+Two seconds can be a long time to wait if you are unsure that your program actually works.

 Similarly, you can see from the schematic that the push-button is active-low and requires a pull-up resistor to work.
 Electrically, the input pin is left